-Uh oh!
 “You’ve been paired!”
-The email that sends chills down Iggles spines, whether they’re new to the IGGPPC or veteran members.
+The email that induces chills, whether they’re new to the IGGPPC or veteran members.
 It can be terrifying to try to make that first connection.
 What should you say?
 How long should you wait for a response?
-What if your pen pal seems like a real jerk?
+What if you and your pen pal don’t seem to click?
 Here are some tips for making sure you’re doing your part to keep your relationship at its best!

 Imagine this: You get paired with a stranger from across the globe, and the first thing they write to you is, “wuts ur addy” – Um, what?
 I need to know you first!
 Make sure you write them at least 5 sentences talking about yourself first so they know exactly who they have been paired with.
 You can use this formula:

 - Hi, my name is _______ and I am so glad we have been paired!

 - I listed these things as my top 5 geek loves!
 How about you?

 - I live in (this country)!
 How about you?

 - Write back and then we can swap addresses!

 2. Be respectful of your pen pal’s time.